 Guests can enjoy spacious meeting rooms, a club lounge, and a locally inspired restaurant and bar.

-The club lounge here is quite small and currently reserved for Globalist World Of Hyatt members so is peaceful with decent food and wine.
+The club lounge here is quite small and currently reserved for Globalist World Of Hyatt members so it is peaceful with decent food and wine.
 The wine includes one Cava, one white and one red wine along with water and soft drinks.
 Breakfast takes place in the main restaurant which is free for World Of Hyatt Globalist members and is an excellent hot and cold buffet.

 5. Hilton Madrid Airport